hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/besu.md

 ## PR description

+This PR complete the work done in #5634, basically since the latter is creating and modifying the `pendingTransactions` object at runtime, references to that field outside the txpool, must not be allowed anymore, otherwise object that cached a reference to `pendingTransactions` could see an uninitialized or stale object.

+With this PR it is not possible anymore to get references directly to the `pendingTransactions` object and all the interaction previously done with it, now go through `TransactionPool` that manages that lifecycle of the `pendingTransactions` object.

+Do not be scared by the number of changes in this PR, since the it is mostly about using `TransactionPool` instead of `PendingTransactions` and unit tests adjustments.

 ## Fixed Issue(s)
 <!-- Please link to fixed issue(s) here using format: fixes #<issue number> -->
 <!-- Example: "fixes #2" -->

+fix an issue introduced by #5634 that causes block proposals with 0 transactions.
             </td>
         </tr>
     </table>